hcoles/pitest/README.md

 * Now avoids mutating assert statements
 * Removed inScopeClasses option - use targetClasses and targetTests instead
 * Fix for 100% CPU usage when child JVM crashes
-* Fix for issues 35/38 - experimental member variable mutator now corrects stack
+* Fix for #35 #38 - experimental member variable mutator now corrects stack
-* Fix for issue 39 - order of classpath elements now maintained when running from maven
+* Fix for #39 - order of classpath elements now maintained when running from maven

 **Upgrading users may need to modify their build due to removal of the inScopeClasses parameter**